Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 ```cmd
   10000011b6a823e31|SUB|S|greetings
 ```
-* The first string "10000011b6a823e31" is the unique ID of that request and will actually change every time.
-We will use the actual ID we received for the reply message and the messages to be published.
+*Note: The first string "10000011b6a823e31" is the unique ID of that request and will actually change every time.
+We will use the actual ID we received for the reply message and the messages to be published.*
 * Let's respond saying that we accept such subscription.
 We can do this by typing the following string in the *request/response window* and hitting Enter:
 ```cmd
   10000011b6a823e31|SUB|V